Delhi Metro: Standard gauge

 Standard-gauge rolling stock is manufactured by BEML at its factory in Bangalore, and most of these trains are supplied to BEML by Hyundai Rotem.
 The four-car trains have a capacity of 1,506 passengers, accommodating 50 seated and 292 standing passengers in each coach.
 The trains, with CCTV cameras in and outside the coaches, chargers for mobile phones and laptops, improved climate control and microprocessor-controlled disc brakes, will be capable of maintaining an average speed of 34 km/h over a distance of 1.1 km.

 Airport Express

-Eight six-car trains supplied by CAF Beasain were imported from Spain.
+Eight six-car trains supplied by CAF were imported from Spain.
 CAF held five-percent equity in the DAME project, and Reliance Infrastructure held the remaining 95 percent before DMRC took over operations.
 Trains on this line have noise reduction and padded fabric seats.
 Coaches are equipped with LCD screens for entertainment and flight information.
 Trains have an event recorder which can withstand high levels of temperature and impact, and wheels have a flange-lubrication system for reduced noise and improved comfort.